- Formula: PbS

 The oxidation number of lead in lead sulphide is 2.

 - Prototypical structure: NaCl (rock salt)

-What follows is the calculated isotope pattern for the PbS unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula PbS with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.